seinwave/ava-test/readMe.md

 #### Functional RT collaboration
 First things first, the app works.

-At least, it meets the demands set out in the brief.
 It doesn't crash.
 It relays errors.
 And it works reasonably well on different devices.

 That's the biggest deal to me.